AriFordsham/GHCWiki/problems-compiling-ghc.md

 After actually reading the documentation, I realized this only applies when compiling under Cygwin.
 The building guide says, "Cygwin doesn't deal well with filenames that include spaces", which I disagree with.
 Scripts should be able to handle such filenames by using the "cygpath" command appropriate.
 However, I see that Cygwin isn't supported, so probably this isn't very important.

+### Problem 6

+The configure script wants something like:
+--with-gcc=c:/mingw/bin/gcc
+and not:
+--with-gcc=c:
+mingw
+bin
+gcc
+and certainly not:
+--with-gcc=/cygdrive/c/mingw/bin/gcc

+This should probably be stated more prominently.

 --Kirsten Chevalier